The best things to do in Florence, the famous and artistic capital of Tuscany.

 11. Sample Food At Mercato Centrale

-For the biggest conglomeration of amazing food, visit the Mercado Centrale.
+For the biggest conglomeration of amazing food, visit the Mercato Centrale.

 On the first floor, you will find fresh produce, dried fruit and nuts, and little shops selling olive oil, balsamic vinegar, truffle spreads, packaged pasta, and desserts.